jeff9finger-usda/fmsf-api-generator/README.md

 # and you don't want to pollute it, use the following:
 # export GNUPGHOME=$(mktemp -d)

+# In addition, to enable `maven` to unencrypt the <server>maven.central</server> password,
+# the Maven settings-security.xml file (<maven-settings-security-file>) must be "installed" in $HOME/.m2/settings-security.xml for the
+# user executing mvn.

+# Both the <gnupg-secret-key-passphrase> <maven-settings-security-file> are available on a secure
+# AWS S3 Bucket available to the CI/CD process.

 gpg --batch --import <pnupg-secret-key-file> # fmsf-private-key.asc from above MAVEN_GPG_PASSPHRASE='<gnupg-secret-key-passphrase>' mvn install
 ```